In 2023, the NHVR offered $1.5 million in funding to industry to develop chain of responsibility training.

 Under the HVNL an executive extends beyond directors and officers.
 It is anyone that is concerned with or takes part in the management of the business.
 Executives have a duty to ensure the business complies with the primary duty.

-They must exercise due diligence to ensure resources, systems and processes are in use and they are effective.
+They must exercise due diligence to ensure the resources, systems and processes provided to ensure compliance are in use and effective.

 Let’s recap

-The chain of responsibility is the parties that have a primary duty.
+- The chain of responsibility is the parties named in the HVNL that have a primary duty.

 Amen.